florianfelice/PYCOF/docs/modules/datamngt/datamngt.rst

 1 - How can I load a .json file as a dictionnary?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The function :py:meth:`pycof.data.f_read` allows to read different formats.
+The function :py:meth:`pycof.data.read` allows to read different formats.
 By default it will load as and :obj:`pandas.DataFrame` but you can provide :obj:`engine='json'` to load as :obj:`dict`.

 .. code:: python

     import pycof as pc

-    pc.f_read('/path/to/file.json', engine='json')
+    pc.read('/path/to/file.json', engine='json')

 2 - How can I read .parquet files?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Providing a path containing the keyword :obj:`.parquet` to :py:meth:`pycof.data.f_read`, it will by default call the `pyarrow`_ engine.
+Providing a path containing the keyword :obj:`.parquet` to :py:meth:`pycof.data.read`, it will by default call the `pyarrow`_ engine.
 You can also pass `pyarrow`_ specific argument for loading your file.
 In particular, you can parallilize the loading step by providing the argument
 :obj:`metadata_nthreads` and set it to the number of threads to be used.